-Hiatt's networking requirementsBefore you can join Hiatt's LinkedIn group, search alumni on CAN, or submit a Wisdom Wanted ad, you must:
+Hiatt's networking requirementsBefore you can join the Brandeis University Career Connections LinkedIn group or submit a Wisdom Wanted ad, you must:

 1. Read and electronically sign Hiatt's social responsibility and integrity contract.

 2. Watch this brief video on networking and take the quiz.

 Networking is the initiation, cultivation and management of productive professional relationships.
 If you’ve ever talked to a professor, chatted with a family friend, or made conversation with someone on a plane, then you’ve already networked!